 The bunker scene where Owen, Claire, and the gang go for locating Blue, has lava flowing in and a man-eating dinosaur snarling in the same room was shot here.

-Not all tours include a stop at the T-rex cage and the Jurassic Park bunker but this one does!
-Don’t miss out by choosing the wrong package.
+Not all tours include a stop at the T-rex cage and the Jurassic Park bunker but this tour takes you to the set of Jurassic World!
 Make sure you stop at these thrilling sites on your way around the Kualoa.

 Indominus Rex paddock

-A must-visit location for all Jurassic Park fans, the Indominus Rex paddock stays alive and well in the thick jungles of Kualoa Ranch.
+A must-visit Jurassic World movie location for all the dino fans, the Indominus Rex paddock stays alive and well in the thick jungles of Kualoa Ranch.
 In the movie, this paddock is where Claire introduces the hybrid dinosaur to Owen as they both look towards the cage while standing behind floor-to-ceiling windows in the control panel room.

 The 60m cage walls are made with styrofoam and a deep claw mark where the Indominous rex “scratched” to lure out the humans are etched into the set.
 It’s a heart-pumping experience as if the carnivorous dino is hiding somewhere in the cage with you, almost like experiencing Jurassic World in real life.

-You can see it all for yourself and stand in the same place as Owen Grady when he ran for his life by booking this amazing tour.
+You can see it all for yourself and stand in the same place as Owen Grady when he ran for his life by booking this experience.